Academic Publishing and Author's Rights

 Unfortunately, the proliferation of online journals has allowed for some bad actors to make a profit by taking advantage of researchers' desire (and need) to publish.
 These are sometimes called predatory publishers and researchers should take care to avoid them.

 - Academic journals, whether print or online will generally be associated with one or more academic institutions or a university press.

-- The journal's name does not match its origin.
-Example: American Based Research Journal or American Journal of Essential Oils and Natural Products (both published in India)
+- If the journal's name does not match its origin.
+Examples: American Based Research Journal or American Journal of Essential Oils and Natural Products (both published in India)

-- The journal does not identify a formal editorial or review board.
+- If the journal does not identify a formal editorial or review board.
 Example: KEI Journals

 - The journal's website promises quick publication including specific times for "reviews" to be complete.